Bunker Hill Community College

 64%

 Retention rate measures the number of first-time students who began their studies the previous fall and returned to school the following fall.
 The retention rate for full-time undergraduates at Bunker Hill Community College was 64%.
-Compared with the full-time retention rate at similar Associates Colleges (60%), Bunker Hill Community College had a retention rate higher than its peers.
+Compared with the full-time retention rate at similar Associates Colleges (64%), Bunker Hill Community College had a retention rate approximately the same as its peers.

 This chart shows the retention rate over time at Bunker Hill Community College (highlighted in red) compares to similar universities.